PML/RARA Quantitative, PCR

 An interpretive report will be provided.

-The assay is reported in the form of a normalized ratio, which is an estimate of the level of promyelocytic leukemia/retinoic acid receptor alpha (PML/RARA) RNA present in the specimen, expressed in relation to the level of RNA from an internal control gene (beta glucuronidase, designated GUSB).
+The assay is reported in the form of a normalized ratio of promyelocytic leukemia/retinoic acid receptor alpha (PML-RARA) fusion transcript to the control gene GusB expressed as a percentage, which is an estimate of the level of PML/RARA RNA present in the specimen, expressed in relation to the level of RNA from an internal control gene (beta glucuronidase, designated GUSB).
 The normalized ratio has no units but is directly related to the level of PML/RARA detected (ie, larger numbers indicate higher levels of PML/RARA and smaller numbers indicate lower levels).
 A relative expression value minimizes variability in the RNA levels measured in separate specimens tested at different times.
 Although a quantitative PCR assay is performed, the precision of the assay is such that results must be considered semiquantitative, and it is recommended that only log changes be considered significant.
 Critical results, such as a change in the status of positivity, should be repeated on a separate specimen to verify the result.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Promyelocytic leukemia/retinoic acid receptor alpha (PML/RARA) levels can only be compared reliably if tested in the same lab using the same procedure each time.
+Promyelocytic leukemia/retinoic acid receptor alpha (PML/RARA) levels can only be compared reliably if tested in the same laboratory using the same procedure each time.

 The assay will only detect PML/RARA RNA and will not detect RNA from the less common RARA fusion genes.